 Pets

-Pet friendly accommodation is not advertised as it would be on an enquiry basis only.
-We recommend getting in touch with the individual accommodation providers to discuss whether they can help.
+We recommend getting in touch with the individual accommodation providers to discuss whether you they can accommodate your pet.

 Department of Conservation land dominates over 60% of Great Barrier.
 Dogs are prohibited on DoC land, including tracks, campgrounds, playgrounds, parks and sports surfaces.
 There are a few beach areas available for walking your dog controlled and on a leash, but these are limited due to Endangered Seabirds nesting in the sand dunes.
 You can find more information about pets on Great Barrier on our Dog Information page, along with the Ecology Vision website.